 Your dashboard should balance current status with trend analysis.
 Include metrics that drive action:

-- Risk distribution: number of risks by category and severity.
+- Risk distribution: Number of risks by category and severity.

-- Mitigation progress: percentage of actions completed on time.
+- Mitigation progress: Percentage of actions completed on time.

-- Emerging threats: new risks identified this period.
+- Emerging threats: New risks identified this period.

-- Risk velocity: how quickly risks are escalating or improving.
+- Risk velocity: How quickly risks are escalating or improving.

 Creating executive-ready reports